irsyadas/plspm-utaut2-thesis/README.md

-# Partial Least Square - Path Modelling Analysis in R with plspm package
+# Partial Least Square - Path Modelling Analysis in R with plspm Package
 PLS-PM analysis based on my final thesis dataset for Bachelor Degree of Management in Universitas Jenderal Soedirman.

 ## Thesis Background